Links on Android Authority may earn us a commission. Learn more.

 Cable Matters Thunderbolt 4 Cable

 Most cables offer one of two benefits: either they charge fast, or they transfer quickly.
 The Cable Matters Thunderbolt 4 Cable does both.
 Thunderbolt 4 ensures fast 40Gbps transfer speeds, while Power Delivery 3.0 support can also charge as fast as 240W.
-Of course, that is given that your charger and device support such speeds.
+Of course, that is as long as your charger and device support such speeds.

 This cable is on the expensive side of the spectrum, but it’s a good option if you need real performance or want to future-proof yourself.